flyteorg/flyte/rsts/concepts/flyte_console.rst

 Inspecting Executions
 ---------------------

 Executions can be inspected through the UI.
-Inputs and Outputs can be viewed for every node and execution.
+Inputs and Outputs for every node and execution can be viewed.

 |